Assistant Head Coach

 A native of Freeport, Bahamas, Rolle was a five-time Bahamian National team competitor, earning two silver medals in the high jump and 1600m relay at the Caribbean and Central America Games in 1988.

-Scott Richardson is in his tenth season as assistant track and field coach for the Tigers.
+Scott Richardson is in his twelfth season as assistant track and field coach for the Tigers.
 Richardson coaches Auburn's vertical jumps, multi events and assists head coach Ralph Spry with the men's sprinters.

 Johnson's success continued in 2015 as she earned All-American honors after finishing fifth at the NCAA Championships.
 Johnson broke her school record four times during the 2015 indoor season, eclipsing 14-1.25/4.30m at the NCAA Championships.
 Johnson tied for second at the SEC Championships with a clearance of 14-0.5/4.28m.
 During the outdoor season, Johnson broke her school record at the War Eagle Invitational with a clearance of 14-3.25/4.35m and placed fourth at the SEC Outdoor Championships.
 At the NCAA Championships, Johnson finished 13th, becoming the program's first All-American in the pole vault.